What are eating disorders?

 Know the signs and seek help

 Once the disorder has taken hold, it can become a self-sustaining process that usually requires professional help and support to recover.
 Fortunately, full and lasting recovery from an eating disorder is possible.
-Please call us at 877-825-8584 to schedule a free confidential consultation with an Eating Recovery Center Masters-level clinician who can help you review your symptoms and treatment options.
+Please call us at 877-825-8584 to schedule a free confidential consultation with an Eating Recovery Center Masters-level clinician who can help you review your symptoms and eating disorder treatment options.